-Carpenters’ pencils are tools used to mark wood and are usually also made of wood with a graphite core that is often known as the “lead.”
+Carpenters’ pencils are tools used to mark wood and are usually made of wood with a graphite core often known as the “lead.”

 These pencils are used to clearly mark visible lines on almost all types of surfaces regardless of the material or the presence of grain.

 Lines and shapes are marked into it and then used as guides for shaping and cutting the materials.